Antwan Lake

-Antwan Tabari Lake (born July 10, 1979) is a former American football defensive tackle.
-He was signed by the Detroit Lions as an undrafted free agent in 2002.
-He played college football at West Virginia.
+Antwan Tabari Lake (born July 10, 1979) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He played college football for the West Virginia Mountaineers and was signed by the Detroit Lions of the NFL as an undrafted free agent in 2002.

-Lake has also played for the Atlanta Falcons and New Orleans Saints.
+Lake also played for the Atlanta Falcons and New Orleans Saints of the NFL, and the Las Vegas Locomotives of the United Football League.

 College career

 Antwan Lake enrolled at West Virginia University in 1998.
 He played outside linebacker his freshman season, recording 9 tackles, a forced fumble, a fumble recovery, and 3 sacks.

 As a sophomore, in 1999, Lake shifted to defensive tackle.
 That season, he totaled 39 tackles and three sacks.
 As a junior, 2000, hr only recorded 13 tackles and one sack.
 In his final season, 2001, hr recorded 26 tackles and 3 sacks.
 In his career, the three-year starter totaled 87 tackles, 10 sacks, and 15 tackles-for-a-loss.

 Professional career

 Detroit Lions

-After being undrafted in the 2002 NFL Draft, Antwan Lake joined the Detroit Lions.
+After being undrafted in the 2002 NFL draft, Antwan Lake joined the Detroit Lions.
 He played in nine games as a rookie, recording two tackles.